Britain sets out legislation to regulate buy-now-pay-later credit

 BNPL agreements currently rely on minimal credit checks, with lenders not required to give key information to borrowers, and some people may end up borrowing more than they can afford to repay, the ministry said.

+"Buy Now Pay Later borrowing can be like quicksand - easy to slip into and very difficult to get out of," said Matthew Upton, director of policy at consumer group Citizens Advice.

+BNPL works well for millions of people but consumers need protecting from problem debt, said StepChange, a debt advice charity.

-The ministry said consumers will be given the new right to take complaints to the Financial Ombudsman Service.
+The ministry said consumers will also be given the new right to take complaints to the Financial Ombudsman Service, part of what Jonathan Herbst, a lawyer at Norton Rose Fulbright, said was a fundamental change in approach for the sector.

 Last February, the FCA told BNPL operators Clearpay, Klarna, Laybuy and Openpay to change their contracts after identifying potential harm to customers.
-It had to use consumer rights law pending the new legislation the ministry was announcing on Monday.
+It had to use consumer rights law pending the new legislation.

 Once the FCA has been given its new powers, it will consult on detailed rules for the sector, such as mandatory affordability checks, licensing of operators, and fair marketing.